 September 23rd, 2014, the first day of fall, marks the 6th annual National Falls Prevention Awareness Day, sponsored by the National Council on Aging (NCOA).
 Falls are the leading cause of injury related emergency department visits for older adults, the major cause of hip fractures, and responsible for more than half of fatal head injuries.
 Numerous states and countries worldwide are now coalescing to address this growing public health issue; many are working closely with occupational therapy practitioners as key contributors to reducing falls.

-This year's theme, Preventing Falls—One Step at a Time, seeks to unite professionals, older adults, caregivers, and family members to play a part in raising awareness and preventing falls in the older adult population.
+This year's theme, Strong Today, Falls Free Tomorrow, seeks to unite professionals, older adults, caregivers, and family members to play a part in raising awareness and preventing falls in the older adult population.
 Forty-three states participated in Falls Prevention Awareness Day last year, joining more than 70 national organizations, including the American Occupational Therapy Association, other professional associations, and federal agencies that comprise the Falls Free© Initiative.
 If your organization participates in a falls prevention activity, please contact your State Falls Prevention Coalition to make sure you are counted by NCOA.

 - Go to NCOA's Center for Healthy Aging Web site for more resources for states and communities to use to promote falls prevention.

 - Checklist from NCOA.org for Planning Community-Wide Falls Prevention Screening and Education Event.